vagkalosynakis/hackathon-mcp/openspec/project.md

 All commands should be run inside the docker container `php-mcp` not on the host machine

 ## Possible product requirements
-The product team has asked us to potentially implement the requirements inside the `product.md` file
+The product team has asked us to potentially implement the requirements inside the `product.md` file.
+It should ***NEVER*** update the DB with anything.
+It should ***ALWAYS*** implement only fetching logic.
+No changes to the DB is allowed.

 ## Database
 The structure for the database we are consuming, can be found in `database.md`